 The Living Room

 Lace doilies, antique vases, cabbage rose and calico print fabrics are must haves in your vintage living room.

 Decorating Tips for the Living Area

-Cabbage roses and calico prints were the going thing in the 30s and 40s!
+In the 30s and 40s, cabbage roses and calico prints were the going thing.
 You may not want to paper your living room in cabbage roses, but you could upholster a chair or just cover some throw pillows.
 My daughter had a slipcover made for her chair in a cabbage rose fabric and the footstool in a coordinating floral.
 She used the extra fabric to make covers for throw pillows.

 Note: This chair is actually in a bedroom at my daughter's home, but the same idea would apply for a living room.